International Study Program

-If a registered participant cancels up to 8 weeks before the scheduled date for arrival (before March 15, 2020), they will receive a refund for 100% of the program fee.
+If a registered participant cancels up to 8 weeks before the start of the program (before March 10, 2023), they will receive a refund for 100% of the program fee.

-If a registered participant cancels fewer than 8 weeks but more than 4 weeks before the scheduled date for arrival (after March 15 but before April 12, 2020), they will receive a refund for 50% of the program fee.
+If a registered participant cancels fewer than 8 weeks but more than 4 weeks before the start of the program (after March 10 but before April 9, 2023), they will receive a refund for 50% of the program fee.

-If a registered participant cancels fewer than 4 weeks before the scheduled date for arrival (after April 12, 2020), they will not receive a refund for any part of the program fee.
+If a registered participant cancels fewer than 4 weeks before the start of the program (after April 9, 2023), they will not receive a refund for any part of the program fee.